PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 - Bob's signature and a relative timelock (Bob's *spend branch*); or
 - Alice's signature and a secret revocation hash provided by Bob (Alice's *revocation branch*).

 To revoke the transaction, Bob reveals the pre-image of his secret revocation hash to Alice.
-Bob is now no longer able to broadcast the revoked transaction.
-His spending branch is encumbered by a timelock, so Alice will have the chance to spend before him.
+If Bob ever broadcasts the revoked transaction, then Alice will have the chance to spend before him (since his spend branch is encumbered by a timelock and Alice's isn't).
+Bob is effectively blocked from being able to use the revoked transaction.

 We'll call this type of TXO a *revocable TXO* or *rTXO* for short.
 The secret revocation hash is *h(rev)* and its pre-image is *rev*.